The AIDS Plays Project is reviving and republishing the theatrical works of writers whose lives were cut short by HIV/AIDS-related illnesses.

 Since establishing our project in 2023, we have staged plays by trailblazing writers including Charles Ludlam, Harry Kondoleon, Robert Chesley, James Kirkwood, Colm Ó Clúbhán and Alan Bowne.
 From a drag-heavy riff on La Traviata to a tender tragedy about phone sex, a bisexual comedy once booed off Broadway to a searing exploration of queer life in 80s Ireland, we unearth hidden gems from history and return them to our community.

 Each production is accompanied by memories, tributes, and interviews with the writer’s surviving friends, family, and loved ones.
-Together, we’re building an online archive to carry the legacies of these writers forward.
+Together, we’re building an archive to carry the legacies of these writers forward.

-On World AIDS Day 2024, we partnered with the UK AIDS Memorial Quilt for our production of ‘Christmas on Mars’.
-Several panels from the quilt—bearing names like Ian Charleson and Nureyev—formed the backdrop to Harry Kondoleon’s haunting exploration of love and loneliness in 80s New York.
+On World AIDS Day 2024, we partnered with the UK AIDS Memorial Quilt for our production of Christmas on Mars in East London.
+Several quilt panels—bearing names like Ian Charleson and Nureyev—formed the backdrop to Harry Kondoleon’s haunting exploration of love and loneliness in 80s New York.

 Photo: Jake Bush

 As our project continues to grow, we’re now working to bring these plays into print—some for the very first time.
-In 2024, we partnered with Polari Press to republish ‘Christmas on Mars’ in a special edition featuring a conversation with Don Shewey.
+In 2024, we partnered with Polari Press to republish Christmas on Mars in a special edition featuring a conversation with Don Shewey.
 It serves as a moving tribute to one of America’s most enchanting playwrights.

 Shop Now